grubk/MuseScrape/README.md

 # 🎶MuseScrape

-A python web scraper that extracts a printable pdf of sheet music on MuseScore.
+A python web scraper that creates a printable pdf of sheet music on MuseScore.

 ---
 ### 🔧Installation